MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 - Surface Ethernet adapter
 - Surface USB-C to Ethernet and USB Adapter
-- Surface Dock
 - Surface Dock 2
-- Surface Docking Station for Surface Pro 3
-- Surface 3
-- Surface Pro 3 and later
+- Surface Pro 6 and later
 - Surface Book (all generations)
 - Surface Laptop (all generations)
 - Surface Go (all generations)